-Credentials represent the formal. experience qualifications, training, and clinical competence of the practitioner providing the professional health service.
-Thev are evidenced documentation such as university degrees, fellowships of professional colleges or associations, registration by medical boards, certificates of service, certificates completion of specific courses, periods of verifiable formal instruction or supervised training, information contained in confidential professional referees reports and medical indemnity history and status.
+formal Credentials represent the experience and qualifications, training, clinical competence of the medical practitioner providing the professional health service.
+They are evidenced documentation such as university degrees, fellowships of professional colleges or associations, registration by medical boards, certificates of service, certificates of completion of specific courses, periods of verifiable formal instruction or supervised training, information contained in confidential professional referees reports and medical indemnity history and status.